mia-platform/documentation/docs/fast_data/configuration/realtime_updater/low_code.md

 }
 ```

-What will happen when the second path will be cross is that the path pr_selling → pr_clients will be passed through automatically.
-Once the real-time updater will have reached the projection pr_clients, it will invoke your function myCustomFunction so that you can make your own custom logic.
+When the second path is crossed, the path pr_selling → pr_clients is passed through automatically.
+Once the Real Time Updater reaches the projection `pr_clients`, it invokes `myCustomFunction`, where you can write your own custom logic.
+The custom function has to be placed in a javascript file inside the same configmap as the `projectionChangesSchema.json` file, which is the one whose mount path is the same as the value of the environment variable called `PROJECTION_CHANGES_SCHEMA_FOLDER`.
-The custom function has to match the following signature:
+The file must export a function matching the following signature:

 ```js
 async function myCustomFunction (logger, mongodbInstance, document)
 ```